gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 > [!Note]
 > If the images have already been built you can just run
 > ```shell
-> docker compose up -d
+> docker compose up --detach
 > ```

 You can verify that all 3 containers are up and running: